 - Completion of the Inward Report Form

-Everyone on board must have proof of citizenship and fill out an immigration card.
-U.S. citizens can present a passport or birth certificate (original or certified copy), along with an official photo I.D., such as a driver's license or voter's card.
+Everyone must have a valid Passport and fill out an immigration card.
 Before leaving, be sure to surrender your copy of the immigration card.
 Specifically, Bahamas Immigration requires the following:

 - Completion of Inward Passenger & Crew Manifest form